ksehrawat/Capstone-Project/README.md

 ## Project Overview

-To predict house prices using advanced machine learning models and analyze market trends for actionable insights.
-The project also aimed to forecast future house prices using time series analysis.
+The main objective of the project was predict house prices for the California, New York, and texas state using advanced machine learning models and analyze market trends for actionable insights.
+The project also aimed to forecast future house prices using advance machine learning models.

+## DataSet

 ## Data Exploration and Cleaning
+### Initial Dataset:

+* Rows: 47,547

+* Columns: 50

+### Key Cleaning Steps:

+* Removed missing values and irrelevant columns.

+* Handled outliers in median_sale_price using IQR.

+* Converted period_begin to datetime format for time-based analysis.

+### Final Dataset:

+* Rows: 44,723

+* Columns: 50